txt/se16/project/_etc/README.md

   to manage (goals,collection,data) so most of this project's effort will be on goals,collection,data
 + But we'll do a little analytics.

-_____

-## So Here's the Set Up

-Good news: Your start-up has been bought out by the very large software company Microoglebook and you and your entire team has been acq-hired (at very large salaries, with shares that vest[^vest] in three years).

-[^vest]: _Vesting_ refers to the process by which an employee earns her shares over time; e.g. monthly over four years with a one-year _cliff_.
-That means you earn the right to 1/48th of the shares you were originally granted per month over four years (48 months), but you don't get anything if you leave prior to your one-year anniversary (and go over the cliff).
-In other words on your one-year anniversary you earn 1/4th of your stock and then vest an additional 1/48th per month thereafter.
-For example if you leave two years into your employment, you would earn the right to exercise 1/2 your options.
-The one-year cliff was created to protect companies against issuing stock to bad hires, which typically are not recognized at least until at least a few months into their tenure.
-For more on vesting, see[^rach14].

-[^rach14]: _RACH14

-Bad news: now you are the newbies working on new projects with new people in long-established teams.
-And all those old-timers and looking at you with that "so... what have you got?" expression.
-To gain some credibility in those teams, you have to do something _impressive_.

-Therefore, in this project you must:

-- Document a problem with some user group doing some task;
-- Propose two or three different ways to fix that problem;
-- Implement those two or three different ways;
-- Make a case that one of those ways should be adopted.

 ____

 ## How to do this project